qwx9/strangepg/README.md

 - Layouting currently doesn't place some of the nodes nicely;
 many plots look ugly by default but can be fixed by just moving the nodes around.
 - 3d navigation is a kludge on top of 2d navigation
-- the selection box is a kludge and is resource-heavy; the renderer is fairly efficient, but it could be made orders of magnitude faster
+- The selection box is a kludge and is stupidly resource-heavy
+- The renderer is fairly efficient, but it could be made orders of magnitude faster

 Minor:
 - Web colors with a # are not parsed, but hex values with 0x are